-6Somewhat related is also the paper of Schleussner et al. (2016) that studies whether disasters coincide with armed conflict in ethnically fractionalized areas.
-Their data and methodology are very different from ours: They focus on disasters (the magnitude of which may depend endogenously on a series of country characteristics, such as e.g. state capacity) while we focus on (arguably more exogenous) temperature shocks.
+6The Schleussner et al. (2016) data and methodology are very different from ours: They focus on disasters (the magnitude of which may depend endogenously on a series of country characteristics, such as e.g. state capacity) while we focus on (arguably more exogenous) temperature shocks.
 Further, contrary to Schleussner et al. (2016), who compare the coincidence rate of conflict after a disaster with the pooled baseline risk for a group of several countries and years, we control for time-invariant local characteristics using cell fixed effects and for any shocks hitting a country in a given year through the inclusion of country-year fixed effects.
-Their work is complementary to ours, and we find, consistently with them, some (small) impact of ethnic diversity in general, but uncover very strong effects of heat shocks for the particular context of areas with mixed settler-nomad population which is the novel angle we examine.
+Their work is complementary to ours, and we find, consistently with them, some (small) impact of ethnic diversity in general, but uncover very strong effects of heat shocks in the particular context of areas with mixed settler-nomad population which is the novel angle we examine.